efutch/apc/README.md

-apc - A Pascal Compiler, basado en la gramatica del apendice del libro del Dragon Copyright (c) 1994 - Egdares Futch H. efutch@gmail.com
+apc - A Pascal Compiler, basado en la gramatica del apendice del libro del Dragon apc - A Pascal Compiler, based in the grammar found in the Dragon's book appendix

+Copyright (c) 1994 - Egdares Futch H. efutch@gmail.com

 This program is free software: you can redistribute it and/or modify